h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_1_Covariance_Matrix_Contours_Examples.md

 How can we intuitively understand positive and negative correlation using everyday visual metaphors?

 ![Emoji Covariance Visualization](../Images/Contour_Plots/ex8_emoji_covariance_example.png)
-*Figure 22: Emoji visualization showing how positive correlation resembles a smile (left) and negative correlation resembles a frown (right), providing an intuitive visual metaphor.*
+*Emoji visualization showing how positive correlation resembles a smile (left) and negative correlation resembles a frown (right), providing an intuitive visual metaphor.*

 #### Solution